 The Graduate School accepts applications from students who have earned or will earn 3-year bachelor's degrees in Australia, Bangladesh, Bhutan, India, Nepal, New Zealand, Pakistan, South Africa, and any country which is a participant in the Bologna Process.

-We encourage all international applicants submit their admissions application as early as possible to allow enough time to process their applications.
+We encourage all international applicants to submit their admissions application as early as possible to allow enough time to process their applications.

 The following applicants must complete the English proficiency requirement:

 - applicants whose native language is not English and who have received an undergraduate degree from an institution in a country where the official language is not English

 - applicants who have received an undergraduate degree from a non-English speaking country and are now studying at the graduate level in the U.S. or another English-speaking country

 Note: Applicants who have studied for at least two years at a U.S. institution or at an institution in a country where the official language is English and earned the undergraduate (or bachelor’s) degree at that institution are not required to complete the English proficiency requirement.